 Looking to test your drawing skills or just want a challenge with a difficult drawing idea?

-Then this is the list you’re looking for!
+Then this is the list of hard things to draw that you’re looking for!

 I usually like to keep everything simple and give you easy ideas, but this time I decided to give you a challenge instead.
 So, here are the most difficult drawing ideas that you can draw right now.

-This is the kind of exercise that comes up a lot in art class and I gotta say… I never enjoyed it!
-We’re our own worst critics, and trying to draw a self-portrait proves that.
+Drawing a self portrait is the kind of exercise that comes up a lot in art class and I gotta say… I never enjoyed it!
+We’re our own worst critics, and trying to draw our own portrait proves that.

 It never looks quite right and it always feels like we’re drawing a different person altogether.